simontheguitarist/simontheguitarist/README.md

-## 🔭 I’m currently working on App's.
+## 🔭 I’m currently working on some App's.
 ## 🌱 I’m currently learning the NextJS.
 ## 💬 Ask me about 3d-printing, Web Applications, Sql Databases
 ## 📫 How to reach me: simon@passwd.ch